basecamp/handbook/orgchart.md

 When Basecampers want to ship a new feature, Michael Berger and Ann Goliak are our resident bug squashers.
 They run rolling tests on all web and mobile versions of Basecamp for quality control.

-### The Distance
+### The Rework Podcast

-The Distance is a Basecamp-sponsored publication that showcases small businesses that have been in business for over 25 years.
-Wailin Wong is team lead and the reporter for The Distance, and Shaun Hildner is the producer.
-Shaun is also our resident filmmaker and makes marketing videos for basecamp.com.
+[Rework](https://rework.fm) is a Basecamp-produced podcast based on the 2010 book by Jason and David.
+Wailin Wong and Shaun Hildner co-produce and co-host the show.
+They previously co-produced [The Distance](https://thedistance.com), a podcast that ran for two years and showcased small businesses that have been operating for at least 25 years.
+Shaun is also our resident filmmaker and makes marketing and customer support videos.